5 Ways to Keep Spiders Out of Your Home This Halloween

 Keep Pets in Your Home

 Many people love keeping pets in their homes, and animals like dogs or cats can be particularly useful to keep around.
-Of course, if you or anyone in your family is allergic to animals, this likely won’t be a good option for you unless you can adopt a hypoallergenic pet.
+Of course, if you or anyone in your family is allergic to animals, this likely won’t be a good option for you.

 However, if you can have pets safely in your home, it’s a good idea to consider.
 A dog or a cat will not only be a fun and cuddly addition to your family, but will also help you keep any pests under control.

 Dogs and cats are helpful with pest control because they’ll chase down spiders and other pests to scare them off and keep their numbers down.
 And if any pests do show up in your home, your pet may catch or kill it for you.

 One of the best spider pest controls for your home is to grow plants that spiders don’t like.
 Spiders are particularly adverse to plants that are aromatic, so most plants with strong scents can help keep them at bay.

 Many of us can grow herbs year-round in the South, and those like mint, lavender and rosemary can be grown outdoors or on a windowsill.

 We really like this list of plants that keep spiders away if you want more ideas.
 The great thing about a lot of these plants is that they serve a dual purpose, so they not only repel spiders, but can be used in cooking or decorating as well.

 If you want to use plants to keep spiders away from your home, try planting them near doorways and windows.
 This should help keep spiders from entering your home through common entrances.
 And if you know of places in your home that spiders really like, set up a potted plant or two near the area to discourage spiders from hanging out in those areas.